go-creed/cs/app/user-web/README.md

-# User Service
+# User Web

-This is the User service
+## This is the User web

-Provide web services to manage user information
+Provide user management functions